 Fortunately for you, we got our hands on the premium edition of PureVPN and tested it out, so you don’t have to.
 For the better part of two weeks, we tinkered with everything PureVPN has to offer and ran countless performance tests to finally issue a verdict on whether it’s worth the money.
 Read on to find out whether PureVPN holds up to scrutiny.

 PureVPN: A Crash Course

 Depending on who you ask, PureVPN is either the best VPN service to grace the web or a rushed product from a Chinese development team that simply can’t be trusted with your money or data.
-However, its over decade-long success in the market is quite telling.
+However, it’s over decade-long success in the market is quite telling.

 In the VPN market, you simply cannot deny that a thirteen-year-old company must have something going for it.

-Having launched in the mid-2000s, it shouldn’t come as a surprise that there are many impressive features that make PureVPN a true standout among its rivals.
+Having launched in the mid-2000s, it shouldn’t come as a surprise that many impressive features make PureVPN a true standout among its rivals.
 From torrent support and IP leak protection to a “smart” kill switch and over 180+ global server locations, PureVPN boasts an excellent resume of software and infrastructure benefits.